Architecture

 • hook commands and timeout

-• agent concurrency, mode, and dispatch behavior
+• Codex concurrency, mode, and dispatch behavior

 • optional review and done phase prompts